 The automatic fire extinguisher is activated when the engine/generator compartment reaches 165° Fahrenheit/74° Celsius.
-The system releases HALON 1301 into the compartment, which immediately converts to a safe, odorless and electrically non-conductive vapor that will not harm the components in the engine/generator compartment.
+If a fire should occur in the engine compartment the CM 200 system will discharge and engines, generator, and blowers will shut off.
+The system releases HALON 1301 into the compartment, which immediately converts to a safe, odorless, and electrically non-conductive vapor that will not harm the components in the engine/generator compartment.
 In contrast to other fire extinguishing materials, HALON 1301 leaves no residue, assisting in the eventual cleaning of the compartment.